-- SPRI 35608.
+SPRI 35608.
 Cotton tricot: knickers.

-These are of the Directoire type: besides specifying dimensions, the fabric must be single jersey in 1:1 rih, weighing 175 g/m with 14-15 wales and 140 courses per 10 cm, made from yarn of linear density 25 tex.
+These are of the Directoire type: besides specifying dimensions, the fabric must be single jersey in 1:1 rib, weighing 175 g/m^2 with 14-15 wales and 140 courses per 10 cm, made from yarn of linear density 25 tex.
 The type of elastic is specified.

 For all garments, details of the sewing thread and its performance, e.g. strength, shrinkage, suitability for given fabric weight, are given.
 Types of seam, stitches per cm, type of stitch etc. are specified.
 Buttons and the methods to be used to apply them are included.
-Details are given of the marking system and the appropriate places in which the marking is to be made.
-SPRI publishes an informative news sheet which includes articles on hospital clothing.
+Details are given of the marking system and the appropriate places in which the marking is to be made medical staff are cited as examples of the SPRI specifications.
+These garments are made from 65% polyester/35% cotton blends.
+The article lists other specifications, including those for patients' clothing, and describes the laundry processes suitable for the fabrics.

-among other topics.
-In issue 7 of 1969 photographs and descriptions of clothing for nursing and medical staff are cited as examples of the SPRI specifications.
+SPRI publishes an informative news sheet which includes articles on hospital clothing among other topics.
+In issue 7 of 1969 photographs and descriptions of clothing for nursing and